datanav/docs/training/030_dtl/030_Novice.rst

 	  "mssql-accounts:phone": "1-894-115-3398"
 	}

 In the above output, everything you see on the properties prior to the first ":" is Sesam's namespace enrichment.
-As such, the namespace ``"mssql-accounts"`` is applied as the namespace for all properties, including the ``_id`` that is transformed in your pipe configuration for ``"mssql-accounts"``.
+As such, the namespace ``mssql-accounts`` is applied as the namespace for all properties, including the ``_id`` that is transformed in your pipe configuration for ``mssql-accounts``.

 This is fairly straightforward, albeit imagine if you have merged multiple pipe datasets in for example a global, what happens then?
 How can you distinquish which properties originate from which pipe configuration? and how do you pick specific namespaces after these are merged?
 These questions will now be introduced and answered.